Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrStorageClassificationMapping.md

 # New-AzureRmRecoveryServicesAsrStorageClassificationMapping

 ## SYNOPSIS
-Creates a storage classification mapping in Site Recovery.
+Creates an ASR storage classification mapping in the Recovery Services vault.

 ## SYNTAX